-The bottom part of figure 6 shows that, with a few exceptions, there is a bias toward overestimation of rare types and underestimation of frequent types in the URC network.
+The bottom part of Figure 6 shows that, with a few exceptions21, there is a bias toward overestimation of rare types and underestimation of frequent types in the URC network.
 In particular, individuals perceive a lower number of types 2, 4, 5 and 9, than there actually exist in the real network.
 Conversely, they tend to perceive the presence of types 6, 7 and 8 even though they are absent in the real network.
-Table 2 shows that all these biases are highly significant.
+Table 2 shows that all these biases are highly significant even after the application of a Bonferroni correction.
 Finally, individuals significantly overestimate the number of type 0 individuals.
 This case is not directly comparable with the experimental data, as in the social network in the laboratory we did not have individuals of type 0.